Stay up to date on the latest in Coding for AI and Data Science. Join the AI Architects Newsletter today!

 Thread Synchronization in C#

-• Deadlocks: Two or more threads waiting for each other to release a resource, causing the program to freeze.
+• Deadlocks: Situations where two or more threads are blocked forever, waiting for each other to release resources.

 {